College of Innovation and Design

 College of Innovation and Design Web Site

-Dr. April Sanders, Interim Dean
+Dr. April Sanders, Dean

 Dr. Jennifer Hudson, Interim Assistant Dean